BrandeisXDemandware/iOS-App/README.md

 Proof of Concept: Beacon Location on Google Map in iOS-App with Demandware @ Brandeis University

 ####SDK
 Please check the Podfile for the SDK we installed.
-Noted, the Parse/Bolt library spec is not updated on CocoaPods so you might need to manually installed them.
+Noted, we use Parse as our backend but the Parse/Bolt library spec is not updated on CocoaPods so you might need to manually installed them.

 ####Critical Code
 Link Parse API and Google Map API in `func didFinishLaunchingWithOptions()`at `AppDelegate.swift`: